PhiWhyyy/Social-Media-Analytics-Audit-Fashion-Lifestyle-Influencer/README.md

 # Social-Media-Analytics-Audit-Case Study
-This is a business case study i had encountered while helping a Fashion &amp; Lifestyle Influencer revamp her profile and suggest changes for better reach and engagement.
+This is a real life business scenario I worked on while helping a Fashion &amp; Lifestyle Influencer revamp her profile and suggest changes for better reach and engagement.
+This is the business case scenario outlining the whole audit, findings and recommendations.
+(This repository documents the end-to-end analytical process — from data interpretation to actionable recommendations)

 ## Role: